Coronavirus and sports leagues: obtaining a fair ranking when the season cannot resume

 The least squares rating vector $\mathbf{q}$ can be calculated recursively unless graph $G$ is regular bipartite \citep[Theorem~2]{Csato2015a}: $\mathbf{q} = \lim_{k \to \infty} \mathbf{q}^{(k)}$, where

 In formula \eqref{eq_Buchholz_iteration}, $r$ is the maximal number of matches played by a team.
 Consequently, the entries of matrix $r \mathbf{I} - \mathbf{L}$ contain the number of matches played by the associated teams, assuming that a team has played against itself if it has played fewer matches than other teams.
-Therefore, $\mathbf{q}^{(1)}$ modifies the normalized scores due to the strength of the opponents, $\mathbf{q}^{(2)}$ accounts for the opponents of the opponents, and so on.
+Therefore, $\mathbf{q}^{(1)}$ modifies the normalised points due to the strength of the opponents, $\mathbf{q}^{(2)}$ accounts for the opponents of the opponents, and so on.

-The ranking induced by $\mathbf{x}(\varepsilon)$ converges to the ranking from the least squares as $\varepsilon \to \infty$, hence the least squares is the other extremum of generalized row sum \citep[p.~326]{ChebotarevShamis1998a}.
+The ranking induced by $\mathbf{x}(\varepsilon)$ converges to the ranking from the least squares as $\varepsilon \to \infty$, hence the least squares is the other extremum of generalised row sum \citep[p.~326]{ChebotarevShamis1998a}.
 The sum of points scored by the opponents is called the Buchholz point in chess and used as a tie-breaking criterion, justifying the alternative name \emph{recursive Buchholz} \citep{Brozos-VazquezCampo-CabanaDiaz-RamosGonzalez-Diaz2010}.

-\begin{proposition} The generalized row sum and least squares rankings satisfy self-consistency, invariance to cycles, home-away independence, and consistency. \end{proposition}
+\begin{proposition} The generalised row sum and least squares rankings satisfy self-consistency, invariance to cycles, home-away independence, and consistency. \end{proposition}

-\begin{proof} \citet[Theorem~5]{ChebotarevShamis1998a} proves self-consistency. \\ Invariance to cycles holds because reversing all results along a cycle does not affect the score vector $\mathbf{p}$. \\ Home-away independence is guaranteed by disregarding the field of the game in the score vector $\mathbf{p}$ and the matches matrix $\textbf{M}$. \\ Consistency is verified for the generalized row sum by \citet[Property~3]{Chebotarev1994} and for the least squares by \citet[Proposition 5.3]{Gonzalez-DiazHendrickxLohmann2014}. \end{proof}
+\begin{proof} \citet[Theorem~5]{ChebotarevShamis1998a} proves self-consistency.
+Invariance to cycles holds because reversing all results along a cycle does not affect the points vector $\mathbf{p}$.
+Home-away independence is guaranteed by disregarding the field of the game in the points vector $\mathbf{p}$ and the matches matrix $\textbf{M}$.
+Consistency is verified for the generalised row sum by \citet[Property~3]{Chebotarev1994} and for the least squares by \citet[Proposition 5.3]{Gonzalez-DiazHendrickxLohmann2014}. \end{proof}

 In addition, these rankings are independent of the particular value $\alpha$ for wins in sports using a symmetric scoring rule.
-Similarly, the result is the same for the 3-1-0, 6-2-0, and 4-2-1 point systems, in other words, the rewards can be shifted and multiplied arbitrarily.
+Analogously, the result is the same for the 3-1-0, 6-2-0, and 4-2-1 point systems, in other words, the rewards can be shifted and multiplied arbitrarily.